How Sifu's kung fu combat works, with 7 new video clips

 I can hear my enthusiasm for Sifu—a game I haven't played—boiling over in some of the paragraphs above, so I'll take the pot off the heat with some light criticism here before I conclude.
 We've seen some cool-looking scenes so far, particularly in the nightclub, but I'm hoping that Sloclap is saving its best levels for release.
 Rather than dramatic, the apartment level inspired by Old Boy looks washed out in the studio's signature planes of pale colors.
 It's a little boring, and I'm not sure it helps that during a hallway fight, the camera switches to a side perspective to make the Old Boy homage unambiguous.
 It's cute, but isn't it more fun to notice subtle references?

 In the demonstration (but not the clips above), Sloclap also showed off a museum level which invites the player to use priceless artwork as weapons.
 I'm happy to accept that invitation, but the plain, slate grey museum walls weren't used to any interesting effect that I saw.
-I wanted exaggerated blood sprays pop off that neutral ground, or for big art pieces to shatter, or maybe for it to go all the way into the stark minimalism of Ape Out, or back to charming strangeness of Absolver and its masks.
+I wanted exaggerated blood sprays pop off that neutral ground, or for big art pieces to shatter, or maybe for it to go all the way into the stark minimalism of Ape Out, or back to charming strangeness of Absolver and its masks (that game featured top-tier videogame fashion).

 Tarno did hint that there are surreal scenes in Sifu that we haven't seen yet, so that's a good sign.
 I also have to mention that the museum contains a room with a giant swinging pendulum that knocks people on their asses—also good.